Sorry, you need to enable JavaScript to visit this website.

 The Institute for Education promotes high quality education for all educators and fosters learning communities of the highest standard, educational leaders at all levels and instils education with equity and social justice.

 The Malta College for Arts, Science and Technology (MCAST) is a leading vocational education and training institution.
-It has six Institutes in Malta and the Gozo Campus and offers 185 full-time and over 300 part-time vocational courses ranging from certificates to degrees (MQF Level 1 to Level 6).
+It has six Institutes in Malta and the Gozo Campus and more than 200 full-time and over 300 part-time vocational courses ranging from certificates to degrees (MQF Level 1 to Level 8).
 Students are prepared for careers in different sectors of the economy or for higher education.

-The National Commission for Further and Higher Education (NCFHE) fosters the development and achievement of excellence in further and higher education in Malta through research, effective licensing, accreditation, quality assurance and recognition of qualifications established under the Malta Qualifications Framework.
+The Malta Further and Higher Education Authority (MFHEA) fosters the development and achievement of excellence in further and higher education in Malta through research, effective licensing, accreditation, quality assurance and recognition of qualifications established under the Malta Qualifications Framework.

 SportMalta is Malta’s national sport agency.
 Its core purpose is to inspire Maltese and transform the nation through sport.
-Its role is to also create greater sporting opportunities and access, more inclusivity and integration as well as broader development of capabilities.
+Its role is also to create greater sporting opportunities and access, more inclusivity and integration, and broader capability development.

 The Students’ Maintenance Grants’ Board’s main functions are to: oversee the effective allocation and payments of Students’ Maintenance Grants to students; offer guidelines and regularly review procedures in the management and implementation of all the stages leading up to payments of Students’ Maintenance Grants to students; oversee the effective assessment, review and payment of Supplementary Grants to students; process reports submitted from educational institutions and apply any sanctions when necessary; oversee the management of payments and take action to recover any overpaid Students’ Maintenance Grants; recommend changes to already-existing policies to improve the support the student receives.

-The University of Malta is the highest teaching institution in Malta.
-It is publicly funded and is open to all those who have the requisite qualifications.
+The University of Malta is Malta's highest teaching institution.
+It is publicly funded and open to all who have the requisite qualifications.

-Other social partners contributing to the development of policies in the field of education and training are the following: The Malta Union of Teachers; School Councils; Junior College Students' Council; The Kunsill Studenti Universitarji (KSU) and Student Organisations within KSU
+Other social partners contributing to the development of policies in the field of education and training are the following: The Malta Union of Teachers; School Councils; Junior College Students' Council; The Kunsill Studenti Universitarji (KSU) and Student Organisations within KSU; Kunsill Studenti MCAST (KSM).